 Male pattern hair loss happens because too much of your body’s testosterone is converted into dihydrotestosterone (DHT), which among other things causes hair follicle shrinkage.
 The affected follicle will lose existing hair and no new will grow in its place.
-Finasteride works so well against male balding because it effectively slows down this hormonal conversion process and thus checks DHT production.
+Finasteride works so well against male-pattern hair loss because it effectively reduces the conversion process from testosterone to DHT.

 Once you stop taking Finasteride, the drug’s presence in your body will decrease to zero within several days and the inhibiting effect on DHT production wears off.
 DHT production gradually resumes again and continues damaging hair follicles, which in turn causes more hair to fall out and less to regrow.
 Most men notice that their balding problem has started again within a couple of months after treatment was stopped.